ar5had/trader/README.md

 * Handle image upload error on the server side so that client can be notified on error
 * load images in a pretty way
 * use streams and decrease the load time of images
+* Check waiting message in different browser.. implement it with flex if not vendor proof